cupof-github/blang.js/README.md

 #### moment.js case

-You can easy to switching a locale (date-formats) by language.
+You can easily switch a locale (date-formats) by language.

 ```js
 var m = moment;